Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 When you make the extra attack of the :weapon-prop-light: **Light** weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a Firearm that has the :weapon-prop-light: **Light** property.

 **Quickshot**
-After you roll for Initiative, you can take a :rsc-r: Reaction to make a single attack with a Firearm.
+After you roll for Initiative, you can take a **:rsc-r: Reaction**{ .rsc } to make a single attack with a Firearm.

 ---